Hey, there's a new report out that down in Columbia, Cartagena, the Secret Service brought 20 or 21 women.

 This is a time when people of different backgrounds and different experiences need to come together.

-Is the fairness concern about envy?
+Is the fairness concern about ending?

-I think it's unfair that this president's been in office three and a half years, and 93% of the people who've lost their jobs have been women.
+I think it's unfair that this president's been in office three and a half years and 93% of the people who've lost their jobs have been women.

-Change the concept of wealth to the concept of success and start talking About it.
+Change the concept of wealth to the concept of success and start talking about it.

 Change the concept of wealth and equate it to hard work.